-The New Royal Baby Photos Are Hiding A Sentimental Detail That Says So Much About Prince William & Kate Middleton
+The New Royal Baby Photos Are Hiding A Sweet Detail That You Definitely Missed

 On May 5, Kensington Palace tweeted out brand-new photos of Princess Charlotte and her younger brother, the newborn Prince Louis.
 The photos of Princess Charlotte and Prince Louis hide a detail so precious, you'll end up loving the royal family even more than you thought possible.
 It turns out that even though the two youngsters are literal royalty, you're never too famous to experience the younger sibling rite-of-passage known as hand-me-downs.
 Yes, both Princess Charlotte and Prince Louis are wearing hand-me-downs in their first official photos together.
 And it's too precious for words.